Gruppe01BitsPlease/HCL/README.md

 4. Installation
    -------
+   We also have a lot of tooltips to help you out in this program.
+   Hover over any item you are unsure of.

    1. Extract archive to preferred installation path.
        1. NOTE!: only the jar file and libs folder are required to run this software.